JacoboLansac/audits/solo/soar-review.md

 ## Findings Summary

-During the security review, 2 critical, 4 high, and 8 medium risk issues were found.
-Some low-risk findings and gas optimizations were also identified.
+During the security review, 2 critical, 3 high, and 8 medium, and 10 low risk issues were found.
+Some gas optimizations were also identified.